mletras89/QDMI/docs/rationale.md

 Another alternative to the chosen one, would be to introduce a new function for each type that can be retrieved.
 Since the type of data is very individual to the property whose value should be retrieved, this would require a specific function for almost every property.
-Even though some properties of the same type could be poold into one function, this design would make the interface inflexible.
-For every new property that should be added that brings a new type a new function would have to be added to the interface which introduces a breaking change.
+Even though some properties of the same type could be put into one function, this design would make the interface very rigid.
+For every new property that should be added that brings a new type, a new function would have to be added to the interface, which introduces a breaking change.
 Hence, devices not implementing this newly added property could not be used with the updated interface.
-One extreme variant of the above would be to have a function for each individual property which is not desired because of the same reasoning.
+An extreme variant of the above would be to have a dedicated function for each individual property, which is not desirable for the same reasons.

 The chosen design allows for a better compatibility with future versions of the interface.
-When a new property is added, this can simply added to the list of properties.
+When a new property is added, this can simply be added to the list of properties.
 The retrieval of its value can be implemented via the same functions and the interface does not break.
 Device implementations of an older interface version might just return \ref QDMI_ERROR_INVALIDARGUMENT for the newly added properties but no segmentation fault or similar happens.

 In the following, the general usage of functions for data retrieval is explained by the aid of the example of \ref QDMI_query_device_property.
 This function receives a handle to a device that is—in